You are here

 Professor of Information Sciences and Technology

-B.S., Mathematics and Computer Science, Summa Cum Laude, University of Minnesota, 1994
+B.S., Mathematics and Computer Science, Summa Cum Laude, University of Minnesota, Twin Cities, 1994

-Dr. Wang is the author or coauthor of two monographs and about 40 journal articles.
+Dr. Wang has been a faculty member of the college since 2000.
+He is the author or coauthor of two monographs and about 40 journal articles.
 Research interests of his group include automatic image tagging, semantics-sensitive image retrieval, image security, biomedical informatics, computational aesthetics, story picturing, art image retrieval, and computer vision.

 Wang has received an NSF Career award and the endowed PNC Technologies Career Development Professorship (created in 1999 through part of a $1 million gift to Penn State from The PNC Foundation).
-He has served as the lead guest editor of IEEE Transactions on Pattern Analysis and Machine Intelligence Special Issue on Real-world Image Annotation and Retrieval, the chair of ACM Multimedia Information Retrieval MIR 2006 and MIR 2007, and as an invited speaker at more than 70 institutions.
+He has served as the lead guest editor of IEEE Transactions on Pattern Analysis and Machine Intelligence Special Issue on Real-world Image Annotation and Retrieval (2008), the general chair of ACM Multimedia Information Retrieval events (2006, 2007, and 2010), and as an invited speaker at more than 70 institutions.

-From 2007-2008, Wang was a visiting professor at the Robotics Institute of the School of Computer Science, Carnegie Mellon University.
-In 2011 and 2012, he served as a program manager in the Office of the National Science Foundation Director.
+Wang served as Visiting Professor at the Robotics Institute of the School of Computer Science, Carnegie Mellon University (2007-2008), as Program Manager in the Office of the National Science Foundation Director (2011 and 2012), and as Chair of Faculty Council of the College of Information Sciences and Technology at Penn State (2012-2016).
 He has held visiting positions at IBM Almaden Research Center, SRI International, NEC Research, and Academia Sinica.
 Wang’s research has been featured in science media including PBS NOVA TV, Discovery News, Scientific American, National Public Radio, and MIT Technology Review, as well as wired news agencies.
 His publications are widely cited.

 Wang is an expert in visual database search and retrieval.
 Formerly with the Biomedical Informatics Group and the Computer Science Database Group at Stanford, he undertakes work that makes possible the retrieval of specific images from databanks of images.
-Among other contributions, he has co-developed the SIMPLIcity semantics-sensitive image retrieval system and the ALIPR real-time computerized image tagging system.
-These systems have been applied to several domains including biomedical image analysis, satellite imaging, and art and cultural imaging.
+Among other contributions, he and his collaborators have developed the SIMPLIcity semantics-sensitive image retrieval system, the ALIPR real-time computerized image tagging system, and the ACQUINE aesthetic quality inference engine.
+These systems have been applied to several domains including biomedical image analysis, satellite imaging, photography, and art and cultural imaging.

 Wang’s studies also have involved retrieval from large-scale genome databases through pattern recognition.
 His research has been primarily funded by the National Science Foundation.
 At Penn State, Wang teaches theoretical foundations of information science, discrete mathematics, techniques related to the organization of data, and medical informatics.
 He also guides a group of both graduate and undergraduate researchers.